2 Weeks in Greece: A Greece Itinerary for Island Lovers

 Days 3-7: Paros

 Paros was the first island I visited in Greece and it ended up being my favourite.
 I went towards the end of May and, based on my experience, it felt like one of the more authentic islands considering its size.
 It wasn’t overrun with tourists (especially not big groups) and it had plenty to see and do.
-I stayed for 6 days and didn’t want to leave which is why it’s my first recommendation for those looking to spend 2 weeks in Greece.
+I stayed for 6 days and loved it so much I came back for another week a couple of years later.
+For that reason, it’s my first recommendation for those looking to spend 2 weeks in Greece.

 I based myself in Naousa, an adorable village on the north end of the island.
 I spend my days exploring the different beaches (Naousa has its own small beach and there are a few in the bay you can take the boat too).
 The village itself is also full of great tavernas and cute boutique type shops where you can find anything from local soaps to jewellery to artwork.
 There’s also a winery within walking distance, Moraitis Winery, which is worth a visit for a wine tasting.
 I definitely recommend staying in Paros if you are looking for somewhere fun to explore that’s not too loud or crazy in the evenings.